 The Ruffwear chest and belly area is padded for comfort.
 There is a nylon outer layer with a high visibility reflective trim on edges for better visibility at night.

-This no-pull dog harness has four points of adjustment; two shoulder straps and two belly straps.
+This no-pull dog harness has four points of adjustment which are easy to use; two shoulder straps and two belly straps.

 This is a great harness which delivers great results with dogs who pull.
 The harness is easy to put on over the head and clipped behind the front legs.